CCFCC VIRTUAL EMPLOYER EXPO Tuesday, April 5, 2022

 Tips for Success Prepare

-Clarify your goals/know your reason for attending Career Expo.
+Clarify your goals/know your reason for attending.
 Know what it is you want to accomplish.
 Perhaps most importantly, prior to the event, you should have clarified personal goals such as identifying skills, abilities, personality type, career area(s) of interest, etc.

 Recruiters are rarely interested in unfocused students who will just take any job and still have no focus in their career goals.
 Have knowledge of yourself, skills and interests.

 Make sure your resume is up to date, professional and puts you in the best light possible.
-Bring several copies of your resume to the Expo.
+Make sure your most up-to-date resume is uploaded to Handshake and that your LinkedIn profile is in good shape.
+Have your resume at hand in case it is requested.

 Find out which organizations are attending, what they do and what positions they are looking to fill